nicolefabia/RearAware/README.md

 ## What you'll need
 - A Mac
 - Python 3
-- OBS Studio (download from obsproject.com — you don't need to open it, just install it)
+- OBS Studio (Download from obsproject.com and install it.
+No need to run it.)
 - A cat with no shame

 ## Installation